GitHub Copilot vs Windsurf: Which is Better in 2026?

 |---|---|---|---|

-| Ease of Use | High (integrates into familiar IDEs) | Medium (requires learning new editor) | GitHub Copilot |
+| Ease of Use | Seamless integration into familiar editors with minimal learning curve | Requires adapting to new editor with Cascade workflow learning | GitHub Copilot |

-| Features | Real-time code completion, function suggestions | Multi-file Cascade editing, built-in terminal | Windsurf |
+| Features | Excellent single-line and function completion | Revolutionary multi-file Cascade editing and built-in terminal | Windsurf |

-| Integrations | VS Code, Visual Studio, JetBrains IDEs | GitHub, limited third-party | GitHub Copilot |
+| Integrations | VS Code, Visual Studio, JetBrains IDEs, deep GitHub integration | GitHub integration, but limited to Windsurf environment | GitHub Copilot |

-| Support | GitHub documentation and community | Windsurf-specific support channels | Tie |
+| Support | GitHub's extensive documentation and community support | Growing but smaller community, responsive team support | GitHub Copilot |

 Detailed Analysis